Wednesday, April 3, 2013

 Installed/Fully resolved: Teamviewer (yum localinstall Teamviewer.rpm or whatever the name of that 32-bit rpm, it will pull in a few 32-bit dependencies)

-Partially resolved: Skype (thanks CentOS Wiki, resolved partially because you never know when the updated libs with break it)
+Partially resolved: An old version of Skype (thanks CentOS Wiki, resolved partially, because you never know when the next update will break it all.

 Skype installation procedure: